Azpect3120/Java-Command-Line-Interpreter/README.md

 # File Editor Command List

 ## editor
-Open the file editor in the current path, file must be read and writeable and not a directory
+Open the file editor in the current currentPath, file must be read and writeable and not a directory

 ## preview
 Display the contents of the file in the editor